-- 2.11 The CMA assesses the potential competitive effects of mergers by reference to 'theories of harm'.
+2.11 The CMA assesses the potential competitive effects of mergers by reference to 'theories of harm'.
 A theory of harm is a hypothesis about how the process of rivalry could be harmed as a result of a merger.
-Theories of harm provide a framework for assessing the effects of a merger and whether or not it could lead to an SLC relative to the counterfactual. - 2.12 In formulating theories of harm, the CMA will consider how a merger might affect rivalry between firms seeking to win customers' business over time by offering them a better deal.
-The theories of harm will depend on the levels of
+Theories of harm provide a framework for assessing the effects of a merger and whether or not it could lead to an SLC relative to the counterfactual.

-&lt;sup>22 The meaning of the word substantial in the context of an SLC is considered in Global Radio Holdings Limited v CC [2013] CAT 26; and R v Monopolies and Mergers Commission ex p South Yorkshire Transport Ltd [1993] 1 WLR 23.
+20 The meaning of the word substantial in the context of an SLC is considered in Global Radio Holdings Limited v CC [2013] CAT 26; and R v Monopolies and Mergers Commission ex p South Yorkshire Transport Ltd [1993] 1 WLR 23.

-&lt;sup>23 For example, in Rentokil Initial plc/Cannon Hygiene Limited, the CMA found that an SLC would be likely to arise in relation to two segments within a more broadly defined market.
+21 For example, in Rentokil Initial plc/Cannon Hygiene Limited, the CMA found that an SLC would be likely to arise in relation to two segments within a more broadly defined market.

-&lt;sup>24 In J Sainsbury's Plc/Asda Group Ltd., in assessing what may constitute 'substantial' for the purposes of its assessment of in-store groceries, the CMA had regard to the fact that groceries were a non-discretionary expenditure that accounted for a significant share of household spend.
+22 In J Sainsbury's Plc/Asda Group Ltd., in assessing what may constitute 'substantial' for the purposes of its assessment of in-store groceries, the CMA had regard to the fact that groceries were a non-discretionary expenditure that accounted for a significant share of household spend.

-&lt;sup>25 For example, in Celesio AG/Sainsbury's Pharmacy Business, the CMA found that regulation inhibited to some extent the degree of competition, but the amount of competition was still sufficiently significant that its loss would be a matter of concern.
+23 For example, in Celesio AG/Sainsbury's Pharmacy Business, the CMA found that regulation inhibited to some extent the degree of competition, but the amount of competition was still sufficiently significant that its loss would be a matter of concern.

-&lt;sup>26 Intercontinental Exchange, Inc. v CMA and Nasdaq Stockholm AB [2017] CAT 6, paragraph 114.
+24 Intercontinental Exchange, Inc. v CMA and Nasdaq Stockholm AB [2017] CAT 6, paragraph 114.